SaxenaLakshya/Lung-Cancer-Prediction/README.md

 # Lung Cancer Prediction Model

-This repository contains a machine learning model for predicting lung cancer risk based on various patient features.
+This repository contains a machine-learning model for predicting lung cancer risk based on various patient features.
 The project includes data preprocessing, model training, evaluation, and saving the trained model for future use.

 ## Table of Contents